GESIS-Methods-Hub/guidelines-for-methods/method-checklist.md

 |  | *3.2 optional* |
 | ☐ | Verify Methods Hub rendering of your repo by [previewing as GitHub Action](https://github.com/GESIS-Methods-Hub/preview?tab=readme-ov-file#usage) |

-## AI/ML Methods with established communities or published by trusted third parties
-Methods that have [established communities](https://github.com/GESIS-Methods-Hub/guidelines-for-methods/blob/main/method-submission-guidelines.md#13alternative-for-established-methods) or are published by [trusted third parties](https://github.com/GESIS-Methods-Hub/guidelines-for-methods/blob/main/method-submission-guidelines.md#12trusted-third-party-review-bodies) can be considered as special case (bypassing some of the documentation requirements) for publishing through Methods Hub.

-*Please consult Methods Hub Team first for further details.*

 **Contact:**